The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES

 Two sets of physical properties were inferred by \citetalias{Weibel_2025} from the combined photometry and spectrum using the SED fitting code \prospector\ \citep{Johnson_2021}.
 Full details of both the `fiducial' and `high-Z' modelling approaches are provided therein and we reiterate the results in Table~\ref{tab:properties}.
-Both runs are identical bar the metallicity prior, which for the fiducial run is $\log_{10}(Z /Z_{\odot}) \in [-1, 0.19]$ and high-Z requires $Z \gtrsim 0.3 \ Z_{\odot}$.
+Both runs are identical bar the metallicity prior, which for the fiducial run is $\log_{10}(Z /Z_{\odot}) \in [-1, 0.19]$ and high-Z is $\log_{10}(Z /Z_{\odot}) > -0.5$.
 The latter is an attempt to marginalise over the absence of $\alpha$-enhancement in the FSPS stellar population synthesis (SPS) models \citep{Conroy_2010} used by \prospector\ during fitting, which could otherwise lead to the metallicity being underestimated.
-Given the consistency in $\chi^{2}$, we consider both as potential solutions when validating \flares\ analogues.
+The measured $\chi^{2}$ is consistent between both runs, with the fiducial returning $\chi^{2}_{\mathrm{fiducial}} \approx 535$ and high-Z returning $\chi^{2}_{\mathrm{high-Z}} \approx 539$.
+This suggests an underlying bi-modality, where the high metallicity solution is only returned when the low metallicity solution is ruled out.
+As such, we consider both as potential solutions when validating \flares\ analogues.
 We analyse RQG in detail to facilitate a robust comparison, but it should be noted that all observational results are taken from \citetalias{Weibel_2025} and not original to this work.